savitha7/laravel8-multi-auth-pm/README.md

 http://127.0.0.1:8000/admin/register

-**you can change it from database as per your need.
+**you can change it from .env as per your need.

 ## Environment variables